City · Portugal · Europe

 Practical Tips

-Portugal uses the euro.
-Credit cards are widely accepted, but it is advisable to carry some cash for smaller establishments.
-SIM cards can be purchased at the airport or various stores for reasonable prices.
-Locals appreciate it when visitors speak a few basic Portuguese phrases.
-Tipping is not mandatory but appreciated; rounding up the bill or leaving small change is common.
-When dining, it is polite to arrive on time, and it is customary to greet people with a handshake.
+Portugal uses the Euro.
+Credit cards are widely accepted, but it's useful to have some cash on hand for small purchases.
+SIM cards can be purchased at the airport or various stores; check for tourist-friendly plans.
+Tipping is not mandatory but appreciated; rounding up or leaving 5-10% is common.
+Portuguese is the official language, but English is widely understood in tourist areas.
+It's polite to greet people with a handshake and use 'please' and 'thank you'.
+Public transportation is efficient, but be mindful of your belongings, as pickpocketing can occur.

 Cultural Notes